SavvasShiangoli/neural_network_hyperparameter_tuning/README.md

 ### Next Steps
 - Extract model definition to separate file
 - Create experiment comparison and visualization module for results

+### Refactoring Progress (19th September 2025)
+- Neural Network architecture definition has been moved to the config file
+- Updated summary_df format to be more user friendly with exp_id only for columns
+- Added momentum and architecture to the search combinations

+### What Changed
+- Mutiple architectures with different hidden layer design can now be set in the config file
+- Momentum has been added to the combinations loop and can now be cycled over
+- Summary_df has been reformatted to have exp_id for columns and averages, stds etc as rows for better userbility
+- Network class within hyperparameter_tuning.py is updated to automatically create the netowrk based on the config file
+- config_test.py has been renamed to config.py removing additional step used before for troubleshooting

+### Next Steps
+- Create experiment comparison and visualization module for results

 ## Usage